hotheadhacker/hotheadhacker.github.io/content/post/google-dorking.md

-When we search on google are you was internet we basically are using public internet that's one percent of actual internet information well rest resides on dark web.
+When we search on google are you was internet we basically are using public internet that's 1% of actual internet information well rest resides on dark web.

-But here we do not have any intention to use dark web but the point is we cannot even access the one person of public internet information that's actually out there so the Google darking gives tools and certain approach badarfully legal and specifically for advance users.
+But here we do not have any intention to use dark web but the point is we cannot even access that 1% of public internet information that's actually out there so the Google darking gives tools and certain approach badarfully legal and specifically for advance users.